O.2 — Bitwise operators

 In the following examples, we will largely be working with 4-bit binary values.
 This is for the sake of convenience and keeping the examples simple.
 In actual programs, the number of bits used is based on the size of the object (e.g. a 2 byte object would store 16 bits).

-For readability, we’ll also omit the 0b prefix outside of code examples (e.g. instead of 0b0101, we’ll just use 0101).
+To improve readability, we may also omit the 0b prefix for binary literals outside of code examples (e.g. instead of 0b0101, we may opt to use 0101).

 The bitwise operators are defined for integral types and std::bitset.
 We’ll use std::bitset in our examples because it’s easier to print the output in binary.

-Avoid using the bitwise operators with signed operands, as many operators will return implementation-defined results prior to C++20 or have other potential gotchas that are easily avoided by using unsigned operands (or std::bitset).
+Avoid using the bitwise operators with signed integral operands, as many operators will return implementation-defined results prior to C++20 or have other potential gotchas that are easily avoided by using unsigned operands (or std::bitset).

 Best practice